Normal vs. Socially Unacceptable Snoring

 - Lower performance in nearly all areas of life

 - Increased risk of many heart-related diseases

-Obesity can also be a primary factor in your snoring, as it narrows the breathing canal, and cutting weight may also cut decibels off of your snoring intensity.
+Obesity can also be a primary factor in your snoring, as it narrows the breathing canal, and losing weight may also cut reduce your snoring.